Shingle Calculator

 See: Methodology · Data Sources · Review Board

-Results are preliminary estimates only and do not replace professional roofing specifications.
-Material quantities may vary based on pitch complexity, waste factors, underlayment layers, and local code requirements.
+Disclaimer: Results are preliminary estimates only and do not replace professional roofing specifications.
+Quantities may vary based on pitch complexity, local codes, and installation conditions.